-Potential noise sources from the development include noise generated by mechanical plant, commercial uses and public use of the Foreshore Plaza area.
+Potential noise sources from the development include noise generated by mechanical plant and commercial uses.

 The external mechanical plant will be selected post DA stage, at which point a fully detailed assessment of treatments will be conducted.
 This future assessment will determine if acoustic treatments to the mechanical plant are required.